christoph-v/psark/README.md

 ## 1. P&S-ARK is a TEMPLATE Project

-P&S-ARK is not a "real" project, but it is currently used to publish my opinion about a project / or about projects / that should be conducted by "some heavenly community" to elaborate the "Heavenly Requirements" for the NSN and to use the NSN, after it will have been standardized
+P&S-ARK is not a "real" project, but it is currently used to publish my opinion about a project / or about projects / that should be conducted by "some celestial community" to elaborate the "Celestial Requirements" for the NSN and to use the NSN, after it will have been standardized

 ## 2. The GOALs of this project can be described as follows